conduktor/conduktor-docs/src/pages/changelog/Console-1.33.0.md

 ### Quality of life improvements

-- Add selectors for key and value formats on the single kafka message page, enabling the use of customer deserializers.
+- Add selectors for key and value formats on the single Kafka message page, enabling the use of customer deserializers.

 ### Fixes